pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 994 Thinking in Design

+I think that each day I go understand better the Design Patterns, today I was studied Singleton, Facade, and Factory Method.

 ##### Day 993 A Good Day

 This day I learn a lot about messages driven architectures, concurrency, parallelism and another